TITLE Electronics Technician II

 8. Maintains a current knowledge of the specifications of the College's electronic and scientific equipment by maintaining a Technical Library and accessing electronic resources for technical manuals, manufacturer's publications, and circuit diagrams needed for maintaining and repairing equipment.

 9. Contributes to the effective and efficient use of the College's computing resources by providing on-site and telephone user support for various computer labs, faculty and staff, installing, troubleshooting, and repairing computer hardware, peripherals, and software, and providing network connection assistance and troubleshooting.

 10. Assists faculty and graduate student research and student instruction by providing technical advice on the use of scientific equipment and conducting classroom demonstrations when operation of complex electronic equipment is involved.

-11. Maintains competency and professional currency through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Senior Electronics Technician.
+11. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Senior Electronics Technician.

 13. Contributes to the overall success of the College of Natural and Applied Sciences by performing all other duties and responsibilities as assigned.